Home > Library > Research Methodology > Discourse Analysis – A Definitive Guide With Steps & Types

 Elements of the Discourse What Does it Include?

-Vocabulary It includes analysing the meaning of words and phrases and the association between the words and the speaker’s context, text organisation, modality, etc.
+Vocabulary It includes analysing the meaning of words and phrases, as well as the association between the words and the speaker’s context, text organisation, modality, etc.

-Grammar It focuses on grammatical terms like clauses, parts of speech, active-passive voice, use of questions, etc.
+Grammar It focuses on grammatical terms such as clauses, parts of speech, active and passive voice, and the use of questions, among others.

 Non-verbal communication It includes variation in the communication speed, pitch of the voice, intonation, stress, rhythm, pausing, and phrasing of the speech.